Independent coordination for medical treatment in Thailand

 What's Included in a Medical Trip

 Your care coordinator manages hospital transfers, surgery scheduling, and all follow-up appointments.
-The surgical quote covers the surgeon's fee, anaesthesia, hospital stay, pathology, medications, and coordinator support.
+The package covers the surgeon's fee, anaesthesia, the stated nights in hospital, and pathology on the tissue removed for the condition being treated.
+Pre-operative clearance, laboratory tests and pelvic imaging are billed separately, so ask for those itemised alongside the package.
 Flights and accommodation are separate.

 Recovery in Bangkok vs Phuket